 There is a great deal of alignment between CAADP and domestic policy processes within the agricultural sector.
-The CAADP process has built on rather displaced the relevant domestic policy processes that were already underway since the development of the CAADP compact was informed by the initial efforts at the development of the Agricultural Development Programme (ADP).
-According to GoM (2010), the ASWAp, which embodies CAADP principles, values and vision, was informed by the MGDS as an overarching national development planning framework.
-The development of the ASWAp was to a very great extent informed by the ADP, which was the government's initial attempt to reorganize the agricultural sector at the urge of donors concerned with the dominance of FISP in the MoAFS's expenditure portfolio.
-The alignment between CAADP and domestic policy processes was underscored in the interviews as informants observed that "ASWAp is an expanded version of the ADP responding to the CAADP agenda"7 and "ASWAp is a mirror image of the CAADP agenda"8.
-The extent of alignment of the ASWAp to the CAADP agenda is further illustrated in Table 2 below.
+The CAADP process has built on rather than displaced the relevant domestic policy processes that were already underway, since the development of the CAADP compact was informed by the initial efforts inthe development of the earlier ADP.
+According to the government (MoAFS2010), the ASWAp, which embodies CAADP principles, values and vision, was informed by the MGDS as an overarching national development planning framework.
+The development of the ASWAp was to a very great extent informed by the ADP, which was the government's initial attempt to reorganise the agricultural sector at the urgingof donors concerned with the dominance of FISP in the MoAFS's expenditure portfolio.
+The alignment between CAADP and domestic policy processes was underscored in the interviews as informants observed that 'ASWAp is an expanded version of the ADP responding to the CAADP agenda'7 and 'ASWAp is a mirror image of the CAADP agenda'.8 The extent of alignment of the ASWAp to the CAADP agenda is further illustrated in Table 2.
 It shows that ASWAp fully covers the four CAADP pillars as well as its values and activities.